 Why not go and take a look at your About Us page right now?
 See if it achieves everything we’ve recommended above, and try to judge whether it would resonate with your prospective audience?

-Drop a comment below to let me know your thoughts – or point me at your page and ask my opinion.
+Drop a comment below to let me know your thoughts – or point us at your page and ask our opinion.